NASakib143/Number-guessing-game/README.md

 ## 🧠 How the Game Works

-1. The computer randomly picks a number between 1 and 10.
+1. The computer randomly picks a number between 1 and 100.
-2. The user has **5 chances** to guess it correctly.
+2. The user has **5 chances**(medium) to guess it correctly.
 3. After each guess:
    - If correct ➤ 🎉 You win!
    - If too low ➤ 📉 "Try again"